train-it-eu/irrlicht-example/README.md

 2. Wait a moment for the container to initialize.

-3. Select CMake Kit for the latest GCC toolchain in VSCode.

-4. The project will fail to compile because of unmet [Conan package manager](https://conan.io) dependencies.
-    Switch to `TERMINAL` tab in VSCode (click `+` to open a new bash shell if needed).
-In the new shell please type the following:
+3. In order to install the dependencies with [Conan package manager](https://conan.io) open the `TERMINAL` tab in VSCode (click `+` to open a new bash shell if needed).
+In the new shell type the following:
-    - `cd build`
-    - `conan install ..`
+    - `conan install . -pr gcc12 -b missing`

+4. After the dependencies are built select CMake configure and build presets in VSCode status bar (please use the `conan-gcc-12-release` version unless you will install debug dependencies with Conan as well).
+    - in case a preset will not visible in the VSCode IDE use the "CMake: Reset CMake Tools Extension State" command

-5. Build the project.
+5. Build the release version of the project.

 6. Run the example app (choose "Software Renderer" in case of a Docker container usage).
+Ensure that a spinning triangle is being displayed in you XServer window.